-Retrieval Method Description SCP on Remote This method periodically pushes log files using the secure copy protocol to an Server SCP server on a remote computer.
-This method requires an SSH SCP server on a remote computer using the SSH1 or SSH2 protocol.
-The subscription requires (SCP Push) a user name, SSH key, and destination directory on the remote computer.
+Retrieval Method Description FTP on Appliance (FTP Poll) This method requires a remote FTP client accessing the appliance to retrieve log files using an admin or operator user's username and password.
+(111101) When you choose this method, you must enter the maximum number of log files to store on the appliance.
+When the maximum number is reached, the system deletes the oldest file.
+This is the default.
+FTP on Remote Server This method periodically pushes log files to an FTP server on a remote computer.
+(FTP Push) When you choose this method, you must enter the following information: • Maximum time between file transfers • FTP server hostname • Directory on FTP server to store the log file • Username and password of a user that has permission to connect to the FTP server Note: AsyncOS for Web only supports passive mode for remote FTP servers.
+It cannot push log files to an FTP server in active mode.
+SCP on Remote Server (SCP Push) This method periodically pushes log files using the secure copy protocol to an SCP server on a remote computer.
+This method requires an SSH SCP server on a remote computer using the SSH2 protocol.
+The subscription requires a user name, SSH key, and destination directory on the remote computer.
 Log files are transferred based on a rollover schedule set by you.
-When you choose this method, you must enter the following information: Maximum time between file transfers Protocol to use for transmission, either SSH1 or SSH2 SCP server hostname Directory on SCP server to store the log file Username of a user that has permission to connect to the SCP server Choose whether or not to enable host key checking.
+When you choose this method, you must enter the following information: • Maximum time between file transfers Protocol to use for transmission • SCP server hostname • Directory on SCP server to store the log file • Username of a user that has permission to connect to the SCP server Choose whether or not to enable host key checking.
 Syslog Push This method sends log messages to a remote syslog server.
 This method conforms to RFC 3164.
 The appliance uses port 514.
-When you choose this method, you must enter the following information: Syslog server hostname • Protocol to use for transmission, either UDP or TCP Facility to use with the log You can only choose syslog for text-based logs.
+When you choose this method, you must enter the following information: • Syslog server hostname • Protocol to use for transmission, either UDP or TCP • Facility to use with the log You can only choose syslog for text-based logs.
 Note Syslog messages greater than 1024 bytes are truncated.
 Access logs and W3C access logs with many custom variables, especially of variable length, might exceed the 1024 byte limit.